 4. Ten Example Use Cases For Shipping Data Load ID In Supply Chain Operations.

 By supply chains focusing on shipment loads and their unique Load IDs, the possibilities are endless for fully leveraging shipping data.
 Indeed, with unified shipping data, supply chains can more effectively leverage data-centric technologies such as data analytics, AI, and decision intelligence.
 Positively, a shipment Load ID enables the entire supply chain to leverage shipping data for their own operational needs.
-Further, individual departments, planners, and executives have full visibility of shipment data instead of partial data they have today.
+Further, individual departments, planners, and executives have full visibility of shipment data instead of partial view they have today.
 To get a better understanding of the power of using shipment Load IDs, below are 10 use case examples on how logistics managers can use shipment load IDs across the supply chain.

 Use Cases For The Use Of Shipment Load IDs